Jimmydalecleveland/coding-blog/src/pages/git-bisect/index.md

     !!
 I introduced a bug here !!
 ```

-I have tried to make this a subtle bug, so I'll show you the output if we just run the program (ignore the odd color highlighting).
+I have tried to make this a subtle bug, so I'll show you the output if we just run the program.

 ```bash